Perl-Apollo/Corinna/rfc/attributes.md

 ### 6.2.3.2 `:reader(optional_identifier)`
 By default, all fields are private to the class.
-You may optionally expose a field for reading by providing a `:reader` modifier.
+You may optionally expose a field for reading by providing a `:reader` attribute.
 You may specify an optional name, if desired.

 ```perl